yebin1982/passvault/README.md

 # passvault

-A webapp that stores all your secrets in one place.
+A WebAPP that stores all your secrets in one place.